gowthamanirudh/Smart-WMS/README.md

-# Smart-WMS
+#WMS
-A warehouse management system made better with help of AI.
+A warehouse management system for managing goods and products.